-Student Growth and Achievement Results Analysis

-Advance innovation and design

-Build on existing high-quality learning in FSD by cultivating a culture of innovation and design to deepen student understanding of knowledge, skills and competencies through robust programs and career exploration that develops life-long learners and active citizens that are prepared for the future.

-Measurable statements of what we seek to achieve

-- Learning is robust and applies knowledge, understanding and skills in authentic contexts and situations.

-- Learning that transfers.

-- Culture of innovation and design.

-- Learners are innovative and creative.

-- Learners are successful in maker-centered, career foundations technology and career technology studies that engage learners in authentic, realworld, experiential, hands-on learning environments and experiences. - Collaboration with community, industry, and education partners to support student success.
+Student Growth and Achievement Results Analysis Goal 1 Desired Result Advance innovation and design Build on existing high-quality learning in FSD by cultivating a culture of innovation and design to deepen student understanding of knowledge, skills and competencies through robust programs and career exploration that develops life-long learners and active citizens that are prepared for the future.
+Outcomes Measurable statements of what we seek to achieve Learning is robust and applies knowledge, understanding and skills in authentic contexts and situations.
+Learning that transfers.
+Culture of innovation and design.
+Learners are innovative and creative.
+Indicators Indicators of achieving outcomes Learners are successful in maker-centered, career foundations technology and career technology studies that engage learners in authentic, real-world, experiential, hands-on learning environments and experiences.
+Collaboration with community, industry, and education partners to support student success.

 Learners demonstrate the competencies to prepare them for their future.
 Learners demonstrate understanding of the interconnections between skills, interests, passions, and career opportunities.
 Learners are agents of their own learning.
 Learners demonstrate design thinking.
 Innovation and Design and Career Futures Frameworks enrich learning and meet the needs of learners.
 Learners demonstrate transfer of learning.
 High quality learning opportunities and experiences.
 Measures indicate that learners are intellectually engaged in their learning.
-Goal 2 Desired Result Advance learning for transfer Advance learning for transfer to deepen student thinking and understanding of concepts through learning experiences that can be applied now and in the future for success.
+Goal 2 Desired Result Advance learning for transfer to deepen student thinking and understanding of concepts through learning experiences that can be applied now and in the future for success.
 Outcomes Measurable statements of what we seek to achieve Learners will be able to explore and develop their skills and passions and achieve their highest potential within the curriculum.
 Learners form conceptual understandings.
 Learners are agents of their learning.
 Learners are allowed to live with complex problems over time.
 Deep transferable learning.
 Learners will have high quality learning experiences.
 Students will be well prepared for their future while remaining current and relevant in the local and global contexts.
-Learners apply knowledge, understanding and skills in authentic contexts and situations.
 Learners develop agency using ongoing assessment feedback to reflect continuously on their progress, identify strengths, areas of need, and set new learning goals.
-Indicators Indicators of achieving outcomes Improvement in students' ability to apply knowledge, skills and understanding of concepts in a variety of contexts.
+Curriculum is relevant, clearly articulated and designed for implementation within local contexts.
+Indicators of achieving outcomes Improvement in students' ability to apply knowledge, skills and understanding of concepts in a variety of contexts.
 Improvement in student agency using ongoing feedback to reflect continuously on progress, identify strengths and areas of need and set new learning goals.
 Learners demonstrate transfer of learning.
 High quality learning opportunities and experiences.
 Measures indicate that learners are intellectually engaged in their learning.
 Measures indicate that students demonstrate the knowledge, skills, and attitudes necessary for lifelong learning.
-Principles of Deep and Transferable Learning are evident in classroom practice and positively impact student growth and achievement.
+Principles of Deep and Transferable Learning are evident in classroom practice and positively impactstudent growth and achievement.
+Provincial and local r Measures and Targets measures assess progress on achieving outcomes and the effectiveness s of strategies implemented